qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

   Raster layer

 ``Z factor`` [number]
-  Vertical exaggeration.
-This parameter is useful when you are working with a raster in **geographic coordinate system** (X and Y are in degrees) while the elevation information is expressed in numbers.
-You can use the *Z factor* to correctly handle the final result without reprojecting the final raster.
+  You can use this parameter to exaggerate the final result   in order to give it a stronger output.

   Default: *1.0*

 ``Azimuth (horizontal angle)`` [number]
-  Set the horizontal angle of the sun.
-The range of these values can go from 0 (North) through 90 (East), 180 (South), 270 (West) and finally 360 (North).
+  Set the horizontal angle (in degrees) of the sun.
+The range of these values can go from 0 (North) continuing clockwise.

   Default: *300*

 ``Vertical angle`` [number]
-  Set the vertical angle of the sun, that is the height of the sun.
-Values can go from 0 to 90.
+  Set the vertical angle (in degrees) of the sun, that is the height of the sun.
+  Values can go from 0 (minimum elevation) to 90 (maximum elevation).

   Default: *40*